AI-boosted rare event sampling to characterize extreme weather

-We use a version of the \emph{Diffusion Monte Carlo} (DMC) algorithm that closely follows the formulations proposed in \cite{webber2019} and \cite{abbot2021rare}.
+For the RES component of AI+RES, we use a version of the \emph{diffusion Monte Carlo} (DMC) algorithm that closely follows the formulations proposed in \cite{webber2019} and \cite{abbot2021rare}.
 It relies on a one-dimensional \emph{score function} (or \emph{reaction coordinate}), $\theta: \mathbb{R}^d \to \mathbb{R}$, which assigns higher values to regions of phase space associated with the rare event of interest.
 The algorithm enhances sampling in regions where $\theta$ is high (via duplication or ``splitting") and suppresses sampling where it is low (via termination or ``killing").

-The mathematical properties of DMC have been rigorously studied—see, for instance, \cite{moral2004feynman}—with results establishing its convergence and asymptotic behavior as the ensemble size $N$ tends to infinity.
+The mathematical properties of DMC have been rigorously studied---see, for instance, \cite{moral2004feynman}---with results establishing its convergence and asymptotic behavior as the ensemble size $N$ tends to infinity.
 Under mild integrability assumptions, DMC provides unbiased estimators that converge in the large-$N$ limit.
 These convergence results are quite general and remain valid even for systems of arbitrarily high dimension $d$.
 Any statistical quantity that can be computed via direct sampling can, in principle, also be estimated using DMC.
 This includes observables that depend on the full trajectory of the process from the initial time $t_0$ up to a given time $t_f$.
-We denote by $\left(X_t^n\right)_{1 \leq n \leq N}$ the $N$ realizations generated during the simulation and refer to each sample $X_t^n$ as a \emph{walker}.

-We introduce a finite sequence of scheduled resampling times $0 = t_0 < t_1 < \cdots < t_K=t_f$, which may be spaced either uniformly or non-uniformly.
-For notational convenience, we set $X_k^i := X_{t_k}^i$.
-The resampling steps are governed by a sequence of splitting functions $V_k$, which are themselves functions of the score function $\theta$. \\
+Although those convergence properties are very general, the choice of the score function can greatly influence the variances of the estimators obtained with DMC, highlighting the importance of this work. \\